 Think of sleep as your body’s reset button.
 During deep sleep, your body repairs damaged tissues, consolidates memories, and releases growth hormones.
 Prioritizing quality sleep not only boosts your energy levels but also supports your body’s ability to recover from the physical demands of running.

-According to a study published in the International Journal of Sports Physiology and Performance in 2021, seven to nine hours of sleep is ideal and you might need more as an athlete.
+In 2021, a study published in the International Journal of Sports Physiology and Performance showed that seven to nine hours of sleep is ideal and you might need more as an athlete.

 In fact, a lack of sleep can not only negatively affect your performance, but also your metabolism and appetite.